fpapado/wcag-as-json/README.md

-# WCAG as JSON
+# WCAG as JSON (and TSV)

-This is a JSON formatted version of WCAG 2.1
+This is a JSON formatted version of WCAG 2.1, as well as a TSV one.

 We created this as a way to be able to quickly insert references to WCAG-related information into other documents.